carpentries-incubator/managing-computational-projects/_episodes/03-setup.md

 ### Every Little Step Counts towards Openness

+Open Science can mean different things in different contexts: open data, open source code, open access publication, open scholarship, open hardware, open education, open notebook, citizen science and inclusive research.
+Expert open science practitioners might consider applying a combination of open science practices and make decisions in their work to maintain different kinds of openness.
-Open Science can be as simple as ensuring that:
+However, for the new starters in your team, open science can be as simple as ensuring that:
 * everyone has added an appropriate license to their project repository,
 * recorded their work and shared their project's roadmap on a README/landing page,
 * provided some basic manual for how to use their work and how to contribute,